Narazaka/EnumWithValues/README.md

 It is difficult to handle enums in relation to non-integer types, but there is a classic workaround that makes handling them convenient by pseudo-handling them with structs.
 EnumWithValues uses a source generator to make this workaround convenient and fast to use.

+## Install

+EnumWithValues can be installed and used from [nuget](https://www.nuget.org/packages/EnumWithValues/).

+Because EnumWithValues uses a source generator, **you need to restart Visual Studio once after installation.**

 ## Usage

 Use `[EnumWithValues(structName)]` and `[EnumValue(params string[] values)]` attribute like below.